nullhack/openfaas-fastapi-template/template/openfaas-fastapi-jwe-template/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Python template for OpenFAAS functions using FastAPI
+Python template for OpenFAAS functions using FastAPI with JWE

 <p align="right">(<a href="#top">back to top</a>)</p>